-In addition to the NAS facilities, the FAA owns the William J. Hughes Technical Center, a 5,000 acre research facility co-located with Atlantic City International Airport in Atlantic City, New Jersey; Reagan National Airport in Arlington, Virginia, operated by the Metropolitan Washington Airports Authority (MWAA) under a long-term lease; and Dulles International Airport in Chantilly, Virginia, also operated by MWAA.
-The FAA manages, but does not own, the Mike Monroney Aeronautical Center at the Will Rogers Airport in Oklahoma City, Oklahoma under a long-term lease with the Oklahoma City Airport Trust.
+The FAA also owns the William J. Hughes Technical Center, a 5,000-acre research facility colocated with Atlantic City International Airport in Atlantic City, New Jersey; Reagan National Airport in Arlington, Virginia, operated by the Metropolitan Washington Airports Authority (MWAA) under a long-term lease; and Dulles International Airport in Chantilly, Virginia, also operated by MWAA.
+The FAA manages both owned and leased buildings at the Mike Monroney Aeronautical Center at the Will Rogers Airport in Oklahoma City, Oklahoma under a long-term lease with the Oklahoma City Airport Trust.

-In the decade since the FAA compiled its baseline report, many of the NAS facilities have reached, or are approaching, fifty years of age.
+In the years since the FAA compiled its baseline report, many of the NAS facilities have reached, or are approaching, fifty years of age.
 These kinds of resources have not been well-represented in historic surveys, and evaluating their technological significance requires specialized expertise.
 As described below, the FAA is taking a methodical approach to identifying and evaluating additional historic properties under its ownership by developing historic contexts that will assist the agency in evaluating the significance of these resources.